!Let's Talk! Button

 Last but not least, use a pet-safe de-icing product.
 You can get these at pet stores.
 Many hardware stores also carry them.

-It gets dark early in winter, so you may be walking your pup after dark quite a bit.
-Be extra vigilant when taking Fido out at night.
-Stay in safe, well-lit areas.
-You may also want to get a leash with a flashlight attached.
-Slips and falls are another concern.
+When the days are shorter during winter, your evening walks with your dog may frequently occur after sunset.
+Exercise heightened caution when walking your dog at night, sticking to secure, well-lit areas.
+Consider using a leash equipped with a flashlight for better visibility.
+Additionally, winter care tips for dogs should include awareness of slip and fall hazards.
 Be sure to wear shoes or boots with good tread.
 It’s also important to pay attention to the terrain.
 Snow can hide potential hazards, like broken glass or even holes.
 Last but not least, avoid frozen bodies of water.
 Ask your Peterborough, ON veterinarians for more information.

 Conclusion: Winter dog care is all about common sense and a bit of extra effort.
 Keep it simple: keep Fido clean, protect his paws, put a jacket on him if necessary, and make sure he’s warm and comfy indoors.
 Your pup will be the happiest furry snowball on the block, and you’ll get to enjoy winter with your best friend by your side.